tyhunt24/good-readme-generator/read.md

-# Project 1
+# project 1

   ## Description
-  This is the description of my first project
+  this is the description of project 1

   ## table of contents
   [Installation](##Installation)